IADI-Nancy/Sklearn_NestedCV/README.md

 - imblearn
 - R

-R can be installed automatically in your conda/anaconda environment by using `conda install -c r rpy2`.
+R can be installed automatically in your conda/anaconda environment with rpy2 by using `conda install -c r rpy2`.
 Missing R packages used in scripts will be downloaded automatically